 New York Construction Accident Attorneys

-Construction is a necessary but also inherently dangerous industry that can leave workers exposed to a wide variety of accidents and injuries.
-Any failure on the part of a general contractor, property owner, or machinery manufacturer to make sure that construction sites and construction equipment are safe may result in devastating accidents that cause innocent workers undue injury.
-In most states in the U.S., construction workers who are injured on the job may not have any legal options available to them outside of pursuing workers’ compensation benefits.
+Construction is a necessary but also inherently dangerous industry that can leave workers exposed to a wide variety of construction site accidents and injuries.
+Any failure on the part of a general contractor, property owner, or machinery manufacturer to make sure that construction sites and construction equipment are safe may result in a devastating accident that causes innocent workers undue injury.
+In most states in the U.S., construction workers who suffer an injury on the job may not have any legal options available to them outside of pursuing workers’ compensation benefits.
 However, the state of New York provides further protection for construction workers through certain New York Labor Law statutes, allowing them to pursue compensation from liable property owners or general contractors.

-As an injured New York construction worker, you deserve to know your rights and options for obtaining compensation when you have been injured on the job.
-The New York construction accident attorneys of Hach & Rose, LLP, have been working with both union and non-union construction workers to obtain multi-million dollar settlements for years and as such, have the experience and knowledge you want in the attorney representing you.
-Contact our offices at 866-LAWS-USA for more information about how we may be able to help you.
+As an injured New York construction worker, you deserve to know your rights and options for obtaining compensation when you have suffered an injury on the job.
+The New York construction accident attorneys of Hach & Rose, LLP, have been working with both union and non-union construction workers to obtain multi-million dollar settlements for years and as such, have the experience and knowledge you want in the accident attorney representing you.
+Contact our offices at 866-LAWS-USA for more information about how a construction accident attorney may be able to help you.

 Our Legal Team is Here to Fight on Your Behalf

 Due to the nature of construction sites and work, there are many inherent dangers that come with being a construction worker.
 However, under New York Labor Law statutes 200, 240, and 241-6, construction workers should be protected from these dangers by the property owners and general contractors in charge of a construction project.
-Unfortunately, these parties do not always fulfill their responsibility to workers, causing them to suffer debilitating injuries.
+Unfortunately, these parties do not always fulfill their responsibility to workers, resulting in debilitating injuries.

-At Hach & Rose, LLP, we understand that suffering a construction accident can affect much more than your physical well-being – it can affect your very livelihood.
+At Hach & Rose, LLP, we understand that suffering an injury in a construction site accident can affect much more than your physical well-being – it can affect your very livelihood.
 As such, we are ready to put our experience and dedication to work for you on cases involving: